aherbert/gdsc-smlm/docs/analysis_plugins.rst

 The ``Crosstalk Activation Analysis`` plugin requires a set of traced localisations from a pulsed life cycle experiment with conjugated fluorophores.
 This data can be simulated allowing the plugin to be tested.

 The simulation can be run by holding the ``Shift`` key down when running the plugin.
 This will provide an option to run the simulation or to perform crosstalk analysis as normal.
-Note that the ``Shift`` must be pressed when the main ``ImageJ`` window is the active.
+Note that the ``Shift`` key must be pressed when the main ``ImageJ`` window is the active.
 When run in simulation mode the plugin will create multiple datasets in memory and the crosstalk analysis is not run.

 The simulation requires parameters for 3 sets of molecules which are drawn on a fixed size image region.
 For brevity only the parameters for a single channel are described: